 Campbeltown Picture House, designed by Albert V Gardner of Glasgow in 1913 in Glasgow School Art Nouveau style, is a Category A Listed building and one of the earliest surviving purpose-built cinemas in the UK.
-It is the only example in Scotland of the first wave of cinema building still in use as a cinema.

 We have three spaces available for hire at reasonable prices.
 We can host private screenings, corporate events, meetings, social groups, conferences and birthday parties.
 Contact firstname.lastname@example.org for further details.